preeve9534/pdjr-skplugin-devantech/README.md

 The plugin may support modules from other manufacturers which have a compatible interfacing principle.

-Relays adopted by the plugin are operated by value changes on user-defined Signal K data keys with automatic integration with keys in the server's notifications.' tree.
+The plugin is configured by the user to monitor an arbitrary Signal K key for each adopted relay channel: changes in this key value operate the associated relay.

 The state of connected relays is reflected through key values in the 'electrical.switches.' tree.